VenRaaS/mist/README.md

 # Goal
-Mist is a client tool takes charge of Upload/Download file Into/From PaaS storage efficiently with progress status, i.e. Azure storage, AWS S3 and Google cloud storage.
+Mist is a client tool takes charge of Upload/Download file Into/From PaaS storage, i.e. Azure storage, AWS S3 and Google cloud storage, efficiently with progress status.

 # Status